thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 ### Setting routes

 Before we start writing code, we'll first configure our worker to run on the route we want it to apply to.
 We want to apply this Worker to the `/tools/grid-aware-websites/` path on the `thegreenwebfoundation.org` domain.
-To do that, we include the following configuration inside of the `wrangler.json` file.
+To do that, we include the following configuration inside of the `wrangler.jsonc` file.
 You should replace the `pattern`, and `zone_name` with your own desired route.

 ```json
 "routes": [